jaekwon/cosmos_roadmap/shape_of_cosmos/README.md

 sharded replicated security, or sharded non-replicated security to any number of zones.

-#### Economics of Replicated Security and Sharded Security

-I was there when Amazon EC2 started, and grew from nothing to the geological phenomena that it is today.
-The same will happen in the public blockchain sector, and the pendulum will once again swing from time-shared mainframes (EC2) to decentralized personal computers (sovereign zones).

-I don't know to what degree we will have homogenous distributed computing -- e.g. anyone can become a validator and making meaningful contributions.
-What I do know is that economy of scale applies to the industry of validating, and those who invest in their local datacenters with fault-tolerant peer incentivized and people owned internet connectivity, those validators will have the most stake in processing people's transactions.

-The infrastructure of secure internet communication, computation, and validation should all be owned by their respective communities, if they want, and many will and rightfully should.

-Like Amazon EC2 was able to dominate by innovating early and doing the job well, the same will be true of the validation-as-a-service industry, and Cosmos is first and will do it better than anyone, for as long as we don't lose focus, or make critical mistakes that undermine trust in our competence as observed by the users.

-There's an infinite universe of possible VaaS models that we could explore, and the exact details don't matter so much as this: if we make it easy to branch and maintain functional zones, and to interchain-stake them and thus to support them in cases of failure, such that the stake behind all zones could be quantified, then we have an infinitely scalable, decentralized token network.

-The transaction fees alone in a massively easily scalable blockchain network that solves interchain staking and is producing the next generation token ecosystem, does not need to worry about competing for more features.
-By design of the network, features should ideally first be tested on a zone that branches off of the hub, there should be competition among different designs.
-The hub with the most economic centrality would have the least features, which is the most secure and stable, and thus suitable for managing staking for other networks that depend on the hub for its reliability.
-Adding unnecessary features and complexity to the Cosmos Hub directly destroys its Schelling point status, repels potential interchain stakers.

 ## Exchanging

 Assuming IBC and token peg transfers over IBC is implemented on chain A and